DILCISBoard/E-ARK-DIP/specification/index.md

 | <a name="CSIP112"></a>**CSIP112** | **Type of locator** <br/> `structMap/div/div/mptr/@LOCTYPE` | The locator type is always used with the value "URL" from the vocabulary in the attribute. | **1..1** <br/> MUST | No structural change from CSIP. <br/>No value change from CSIP. |

 ## ​3.2​ PREMIS
-PREMIS is a standard that mainly caters for long-term preservation and technical usability, which for example is used to facilitate a range of preservation strategies including migration and emulation.
+PREMIS (Preservation Metadata: Implementation Strategies) is a standard that mainly caters for long-term preservation and technical usability, which for example is used to facilitate a range of preservation strategies including migration and emulation.
 From an Access perspective, PREMIS especially satisfies the requirements pertaining to the recording of Representation Information.
 It is practical to state in a formalised and consistent way how the Access Software should behave and where it should look when dealing with different pieces of information, such as which representation formats are included in the DIP.
 Therefore all E-ARK Access Software assumes the availability of PREMIS metadata according to the specification below.

 ### ​3.2.1​ Metadata regarding Representations and Access Software